xitop/edzed/docs/filters.rst

   If the absolute difference is smaller than *delta*, it filters out the event.

+.. class:: IfOutput(control_block: [str, Block])

+  Enable or disable events depending on *control_block*\'s output.

+  This filter passes through events while the output of the controlling block evaluates to boolean true and rejects them if the output is false.

+  The block may be specified by name;
+  see also: :ref:`logically inverted output<Inverted output>`.

 .. class:: DataEdit

   This class provides a set of simple data modifiers.
 Multiple modifiers